dpet/kaleido.js/README.md

 - speed
 	- default: 1
 	- how fast it rotates.
+	- negative rotates the oposite way.

 - pulse
 	- default: 0
 	- causes the image to zoom in and out smoothly.
 1 is very subtle and 10 makes it very obvious.
+	- the value changes the speed that it pulses, not the amount that it zooms in

 - horizontal_num
 	- default: 4